erxes/erxes/docs/docs/administrator/system-config.md

         3. Once you've accessed the website, click the <App store> button to connect their managed Facebook pages
         4. Then click the <Channels> button navigated in <Settings> to sort their pages.
 After completing these steps, our users can receive their managed FB page messenger messages, post comments, and likes. <publish_pages> permission will give our users to reply back to their posts and comments.

-2. **Tell facebook how you will use this permission.** In this step, you must provide
+2. Tell facebook how you will use this permission.
+In this step, you must provide
     - a. a detailed description of how your app uses the permission or feature requested, how it adds value for a person using your app, and why it's necessary for app functionality.
     - b. a step-by-step video walkthrough of above.
     - c. your subbmission must include ***manage_pages*** permission
     - d.
 [Here](https://bit.ly/2J6j5Oi) is a sample video.

-3. **Tell facebook how you will use *manage_pages* permission if you haven't taken it yet.**
+3. Tell facebook how you will use *manage_pages* permission if you haven't taken it yet.

 ### Twitter

-Learn How to Integrate Twitter Accounts With Erxes Erxes app can be integrated with twitter developer API and that means we can receive our twitter accounts DMs, Tweets directly into our erxes app's inbox.
+Erxes app can be integrated with twitter developer API and that means we can receive our twitter accounts DMs, Tweets directly into our erxes app's inbox.

 Requirements:

-- To create twitter app, profile must be phone verified.
+- [Create twitter app,](https://developer.twitter.com/en/docs/basics/apps/overview) profile must be phone verified.

 Notes: